corrad1nho/qomui/README.md

 Qomui has been my first ever programming experience and a practical challenge for myself to learn a bit of Python.
 Hence, I'm aware that there is a lot of code that could probably be improved, streamlined and made more beautiful.
 I might have made some horrible mistakes, too.
 I'd appreciate any feedback as well as suggestions for new features.

 ### Changelog
+version 0.4:
+- [new] Check and sort servers by latency
+- [new] Additional info for active connection displayed
+- [bugfix] Disable ipv6 option status not displayed correctly
+- [bugfix] Loading list of installed application fails

 version 0.3.1
 - [new] Modify imported servers and config files
 - [change] Improved performance of server list